 "A lot of people can't do this type of job.
 A lot of people don't want to do this type of job.
 There are a lot of jobs I wouldn't want to do either."

-For more information on autopsies, medical examiners and related topics, check out the links on the next page.
+For more information on autopsies, medical examiners and related topics, check out the links below.

 More Great Links

 - Centers for Disease Control and Prevention.
 "Table 2: Selected Characteristics of Deaths Requiring Autopsy by State. " CDC.gov.
 2013.
 (Sept.
 9, 2018) https://www.cdc.gov/phlp/docs/coroner/table2-autopsy.pdf

 - Connolly, Dr. Andrew J.; Finkbeiner, Dr. Walter E.; Ursell, Dr, Richard L.; and Davis, Dr. Richard L. "Autopsy Pathology: A Manual and Atlas E-Book."
 Elsevier.
 2016.
 (Sept.
 9 2018) http://bit.ly/2wTELXW